-Because these are very old cities, and in Florence & Rome in particular, you are usually living in the central neighborhoods of the city, it is likely that you will be living in an old building.
+Because it is a very old city, you are usually living in the central neighborhood of the city, it is likely that you will be living in an old building.
 If something goes wrong, it may take a while to schedule a professional to do the specific repair work that needs to be done.
 In addition, Italians in general have a very different expectation from Americans of how quickly such repairs will take place.
 Be patient.
 The problem will be resolved, but it may not be resolved in a day or two!

-Florence & Rome are also very popular cities, and housing is at a premium.
-If you do have issues with your housing, whether they are problems with the building or with an apartment mate, focus on resolving the problem rather than asking to be moved to a different apartment.
+Florence is also a very popular city, and housing is at a premium.
+If you do have issues with your housing, whether they are problems with the building or with an apartment mate, focus on resolving the problem rather thanks asking to be moved to a different apartment.
 It is unlikely that anything will be available.